wsandst/gameboy-emulator/README.md

 ### Web
 Compiles the emulator core to WASM and uses wasm-pack to create a NPM module interface to the emulator.
-This module is then used to create a Node.js frontend.
-Currently uses Canvas, but WebGL support is planned.
+This module is then used to create a Javascript frontend.
+Currently uses Canvas and WebAudio.

 ## Build instructions
 ### Native